yellow0125/Deliverables_of_Mitacs_Proj/README.md

 - **`/models/`**
   - Trained model checkpoints
   - Final weights used for experiments
+  - Config files for training

 - **`/video_processing/`**
   - The final script for video processing and result visualization